 Dutch painter and draughtsman; born Haarlem (1619), died Haarlem (1668); eldest son of the painter Paulus [Pauwels] Joostens Wouwerman of Alkmaar (m.
 1642), whose two other sons, Pieter Wouwerman (1623–1682) and Johannes Wouwerman (1629–1666), also became painters.

-- Hunting for Hares, Philips Pauwelsz.
+- The Hare Hunt, oil on canvas, 77 × 105 cm, Philips Pauwelsz.
 Wouwerman [Wouwermans] (1619-1668).
 Madrid: Museo Nacional del Prado, Inv.
-2145.
+P002148.
 Ref.
 Sopeña Ibañez & Gallego (1972: 193).
+A panoramic view in which hunters, animals and picturesque buildings are set in a sweeping landscape.
 “One of the hunters, on horseback, blows a hunting horn; others seem inactive.
 Another group of people make merry in a field: seated on the ground one plucks a lute; beside them another, standing, plays a duct flute (perhaps a recorder).
 On top of a tower, another group contemplates the scene, listening to the playing of a cittern (the curved peg-box of which is unmistakable) and to another musician who plays an ambiguous pipe (perhaps a second duct flute).
 To complete the scene, a stone figure blows a curved trumpet from which spurts a jet of water” (Transl. from Sopeña Ibañez & Gallego, loc. cit.)
+This is a companion piece to Hunting Party and Fishermen (P2147).

 Daniel Wright, Jr